airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 ### Resolving Connection Errors

-If the most recent sync failed, you'll see the error message that will help to diagnose if the failure is due to a configuration or system error.
+If the most recent sync failed, you'll see the error message that will help to diagnose whether the failure is due to a configuration or system error.

 Configuration errors are highlighted in red.
 If the failure is due to a configuration error, Airbyte recommends navigating to the related source or destination to re-test and save before attempting another sync.